FreshAlacrity/freshalacrity.github.io/a/process.md

     {short section names} are used to save space

 ## To Do
-  add support when mapping through tests to make section headers that are just strings replace where I check if parameters are undefined with = in params for svgs: For reliable results cross-browser, use numbers with no more than 2 digits after the decimal and four digits before it.
+  make a more informative 'loaded' message that includes a version number check for @todo in code add support when mapping through tests to make section headers that are just strings replace where I check if parameters are undefined with = in params for svgs: For reliable results cross-browser, use numbers with no more than 2 digits after the decimal and four digits before it.